Easy Homemade Halloween Costumes and Fun Party Ideas

 Rubik's Cube Costume

 For a simple Rubik's cube, read the following instructions.
-If you would like yours to turn like the picture above, you can cut the cube into thirds horizontally, but then must find a way attach each piece to your body.
+If you would like yours to turn like the picture above, you can cut the cube into thirds horizontally, but then must find a way to attach each piece to your body.

-- black duct tape or electrical tape
+- Black duct tape or electrical tape

 - Cover each side except for the bottom in a different color.